cosmic-fi/Ori-Launcher/README.md

 ---

-## 📦 Build & Release
+## 📦 Build & Release <a id="build--release"></a>
-For full, detailed build and publishing instructions (including GitHub releases and auto‑updates), see:
+For full, detailed build and publishing instructions (including GitHub releases and auto-updates), see:

 - BUILD_AND_RELEASE.md